Falmouth, Massachusetts: Demographics

-Government and Politics
+Government and politics

 Falmouth is represented in the Massachusetts House of Representatives as a part of two districts, the Third Barnstable (which also includes portions of Barnstable, Bourne and Mashpee), and the Barnstable, Dukes and Nantucket District, which includes all of Martha's Vineyard, Nantucket and Gosnold.
 The town is represented in the Massachusetts Senate as a part of the Plymouth and Barnstable district, which includes Bourne, Kingston, Pembroke, Plymouth, and Sandwich.
 The town is patrolled by the Seventh (Bourne) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Falmouth is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.

-Falmouth is governed by the representative town meeting form of government with 9 precincts of 27 members each serving three-year terms and is led by a five-member board of selectmen serving rotating three-year terms.
+Since 1937, Falmouth has been governed by a representative town meeting and led by a five-member Select Board serving rotating three-year terms.
+Twenty-seven town meeting members are elected to three-year terms from nine precincts.
+The state senator and state representatives who both reside in the town and represent districts that overlap with town serve as town meeting members at large.
+Prior to 1937, the town was governed by an open town meeting and Select Board.
 The town operates its own police and fire departments, with a central police station and five fire stations.
 The fire department also operates the town's ambulance service with four-ambulances staffed 24/7.
 The town's central library is located downtown.
 There are branches in North and East Falmouth, and private libraries in West Falmouth and Woods Hole which are open to the public.
 There are seven post offices in town for the six ZIP codes, although several overlap and the main office handles the majority of the work.
 Falmouth is also the site of Falmouth Hospital, which serves the Upper Cape region.

+Falmouth has a reputation of being a town that's heavily liberal.
+Since the 1960s, Falmouth has only been won by republicans Richard Nixon in 1972, and Ronald Reagan in 1980 and 1984.
+Since 1988, the town has given wide margins to the democratic candidates.